harrycresswell/harry/content/articles/listing-content-in-hugo.md

 // ./layouts/posts/list.html
 {{ range .Pages }}
 	<a href="{{ .Permalink }}">{{ .Tite }}</a>
-	{{ .Summary }}
+	<p class="intro">{{ .Summary }}</p>
 {{ end }}
 ```

 It’s important to note that if we used `.Site.Pages`, as we have done previously, Hugo will return an object of all our site pages, which isn’t what we want in this case.

-We’re interested in a specific collection of pages, so we use the `.Page` variable in a new list template kept in a directory which mirrors our content structure.
+We’re specifically interesed in the collection of post pages, so we use the `.Page` variable in a new list template, kept in a directory which mirrors our content structure.

 Now we’re starting to see how context effects the results of the code we write.

-Let’s look at another example to make this completely clear.
+Let’s look at another example to make this absolutely clear.

 Say we have another template with the exact same code at `./layouts/notes/list.html`.